EmbeddedSystemClass/New-GPS-Additions/README.md

 Date 2016.06.20

->>>>Branch gtgps-6 - This commit contains the latest updates that supports the gtgps, compass, compass calibration, altitude hold and position hold features.
+>>>>Branch gtgps-6 - Has since been deleted.
+This commit contains the latest updates that supports the gtgps, compass, compass calibration, altitude hold and position hold features.
 The github crazyflie-firmware dated 2016.05.19 is still the baseline code for these updates.
 This is still in the work-in-process state and has yet to be validated by testing the actual flight performance.
 In summary, (a) a bug fix was applied to position_controller_pid.c, (b) gtgps.c was updated to better define when a position fix can be used for position hold